Zhadok/HP_WU_FortressSim/README.md

 Welcome to the source code repository for the Harry Potter - Wizards Unite simulator!

 A running version of the simulator can be found [here](https://zhadok.github.io/HP_WU_FortressSim/).

+## Features

+- **Skill tree**: Easily try out different builds and check stats
+- **Player AI**: The simulation contains a rule-based AI which automatically decides on the best next action.
+Advanced users can also edit the rules to create a custom AI
+- **Detailed simulation output**: Simulate a single run and see who cast what spell, drank what potion and did how much damage to which enemy
+- **Compare room levels**: Find out which room level is best for you based on your build
+- **Compare your next skill tree lesson**: Find out which lesson in your skill tree you should pick next.
+Filter by lessons with only scrolls, red books or green books
+- **Data storage**: All changes made on the websites are stored immediately and automatically on your device.
+You can also export and import your data!

 ## FAQ
 ### How does this simulation work?